Xtarsia/Terrain3D/doc/docs/texture_displacement.md

 To calculate displacement, an atlas texture buffer is created via a viewport and canvas_item shader.
 This buffer updates only when the clipmap mesh moves to save on computational cost.

-You can access the buffer shader by enabling `Material/Buffer Shader Override Enabled`, which will generate the default for you.
+You can access the buffer shader by enabling `Mesh/Displacement/Buffer Shader Override Enabled`, which will generate the default for you.
 Though primarily for development use, it could be modified to read from a persistent buffer for real-time effects like footsteps in sand or mud, or to change how the blending of height textures is handled.

+Custom uniforms added will show up in the `Material` properties, it is generally advised to keep custom uniforms inside the `group_uniforms displacement` uniform group in the shader code for easier access in the inspector.